Best Silver ETFs to Buy Now

 Silver might never hold a candle to gold.
 But that doesn't mean you can't put it to good use in your portfolio – and what better way than with the best silver ETFs.

-Between the end of 2018 and the end of 2022, silver gained 52% in price, beating gold by more than 10 percentage points and providing wind beneath the wings of silver exchange-traded funds.
-But given silver's persistent placement in gold's shadow when it comes to financial media coverage, chances are this is the first you've heard about its solid outperformance.
+Between the end of 2018 and the end of 2022, silver gained more than 50% and outperformed gold by more than 10 percentage points, providing wind beneath the wings of silver exchange-traded funds.

-Granted, silver is popular among investors, but it still doesn't come close to ol' Element 79.
-Consider that the iShares Silver Trust (SLV), the largest silver ETF on the market at roughly $11 billion in assets under management, is just one-fifth of the size of the largest of the gold ETFs: the nearly $60 billion SPDR Gold Shares (GLD).
+Silver is popular among investors, but it still doesn't come close to ol' Element 79.
+Consider that the iShares Silver Trust (SLV), the largest silver ETF on the market at roughly $15 billion in assets under management, is just one-fifth of the size of the largest of the gold ETFs: the more than $76 billion SPDR Gold Shares (GLD).
 And fewer silver funds are vying for those assets, no less.

 Still, there are several reasons to consider investing in silver, even if it's just a small allocation.